DURATION: 3 days

 See the amazing coastline from above with Coral Coast Helicopter tours, and enjoy an abundant tropical food experience of fresh fruit, vegetables, and seafood in Carnarvon's food bowl area.
 Thanks to fertile soils around the Gascoyne River, Carnarvon supplies about 47,000 tonnes of fruit and vegetables per year, worth about $100 million, including a diverse range of tropical produce such as bananas, pawpaw, mangoes, grapes, tomatoes, avocados and beans.

-Check out the Fruit Loop Drive Trail to see some of this amazing produce, and if you can, visit during the annual Gascoyne Food Festival!
+Check out the Fruit Loop Drive Trail to see some of this amazing produce.

-Take an early flight to Carnarvon from Perth with REX who depart Perth for Carnarvon twice a day from Terminal 2 at Perth Airport.
+Take an early flight to Carnarvon from Perth with Regional Express Airlines, who depart Perth for Carnarvon twice a day from Terminal 2 at Perth Airport.
 Flight time is approximately 2 hours.
 Pick up your hire car to get the most out of your time in Carnarvon and to fully explore the surrounding areas.
 Budget and Avis have offices at the Carnarvon Airport.

 The Gascoyne region is rich in Aboriginal culture.
 Visit Gwoonwardu Mia Cultural Centre and learn all about the early history of Carnarvon and have a bite to eat at the Sunset’s café.